 Sun protection for your baby, and avoiding direct sun exposure, should always be a priority, but it is especially important in these early months.
 Because an infant’s skin has less melanin, the pigment in skin that provides some sun protection, newborns and young babies are especially susceptible to sunburn.
-This means Baby’s skin is sensitive and immature enough that the FDA advises not using sunscreen until he is 6 months old, so the best protection from the sun is going to come from avoiding direct exposure altogether.
+This means Baby’s skin is sensitive and immature enough that the FDA advises not using sunscreen until they are 6 months old, so the best protection from the sun is going to come from avoiding direct exposure altogether.

 If a sunburn does happen